 The Role of Ghrelin and the GH Pulse

 Ipamorelin and other GH-secretagogues work by targeting the ghrelin receptor (also known as the growth hormone secretagogue receptor, GHS-R1a).
-Ghrelin is a hormone produced mainly in the stomach, best known for its role in promoting hunger, but it also plays a crucial part in the regulation of GH.
+Ghrelin is a hormone produced mainly in the stomach, known for its role in promoting hunger, but it also plays a crucial part in the regulation of GH.
 Ghrelin binds to receptors in the hypothalamus and pituitary gland to synergistically boost GH release—particularly in a pulsatile manner, which is how the body prefers to manage this hormone.

 A properly timed GH pulse has profound physiological effects, supporting tissue repair, fat metabolism, cellular regeneration, and overall recovery.
 By harnessing the body’s natural rhythms, selective secretagogues like Ipamorelin replicate this pulsatile release, leading to more “natural” changes in GH levels compared to blunt, direct injections of synthetic hormone.